jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

     SyntaxError: invalid syntax

-  I comment out the line then add the correct statement
+* I comment out the line then add the correct statement

   .. code-block:: python
+    :lineno-start: 73
+    :emphasize-lines: 2-3

     def logical_nor(p, q):
         return not (p or q)
         # return not p not or not q
         return not p and not q

+  still green

-  still green, I remove the other statements
+* I remove the other statements

   .. code-block:: python
+    :lineno-start: 73

     def logical_nor(p, q):
         return not (p or q)